Doubtcast is a series of themed podcasts made up of poetry, stories, music, audio blogs, sounds, ramblings, and broadcast journalism.

-The premise of the Doubtist label and its sub-brands (Has Doubts, Doubtcast, etc.) is to try to articulate important human questions.
-For the Doubtcast this manifests itself as questioning the established definitions and narrative of the subject of the podcast via the artist’s chosen medium, whatever that may be.
-The purpose is to use art to challenge ourselves.
-Hopefully in a fun and relatively accessible way.
+The premise of Doubtist and its sub-brands (Has Doubts, Doubtcast, etc.) is to try to articulate important human questions, via the medium of art.
+For the Doubtcast this manifests itself as questioning the established definitions and narrative of the given (one-word) subject of the podcast, via the artist’s chosen medium; whatever that may be.

 - MP3 please.
 Or Wav or MP4.
 Just something I don’t have to be clever to open.